Finnish invasion of East Karelia (1941): Start of the offensive

 The Finnish offensive started on the early hours of September 4 at Tuloksa, when the largest artillery barrage so far in Finnish history was unleashed.
 The Finnish 5th Division quickly broke through the Soviet defenses and crossed the river Tuloksa.
 Once engineers had hastily built a pontoon bridge the mechanized Group L raced eastwards.
 The defending Soviet forces consisting of Soviet 3rd Marine Brigade and supporting infantry regiments were forced to either retreat or end up encircled by the advancing Finnish forces.
 Group L used the mobility it had due to its usage of motor vehicles and captured Olonets already on September 5.
 Soviet attempts to reform for the defense were hindered by the fact that most of the forces now consisted of broken-up units.

-The Finnish 5th and 17th Divisions also started their offensive towards the village of Nurmoila which was defended by the Soviet 3rd Militia Division.
-By attacking from both south and north the Finns forced the defending Soviets to withdraw towards the east despite the field fortifications the Soviets had constructed in the area.
-The Soviet withdrawal however prevented Finns from closing the trap they had prepared for the Soviets and on September 7 a strong infantry contingent together with the divisional HQ of the Soviet 3rd Militia Division managed to escape via forest paths though without any heavy equipment.
+The Finnish 5th and 17th Divisions also started their offensive towards the village of Nurmoila, which was defended by the Soviet 3rd Militia Division.
+By attacking from both south and north, the Finns forced the defending Soviets to withdraw towards the east despite the field fortifications the Soviets had constructed in the area.
+The Soviet withdrawal, however, prevented Finns from closing the trap they had prepared for the Soviets, and on September 7, a strong infantry contingent, together with the divisional HQ of the Soviet 3rd Militia Division, managed to escape via forest paths though without any heavy equipment.

 The Finnish advance by Group L reached the river Svir by September 7 near the town of Lodeynoye Pole.
-On the same day a detachment from 17th Division cut the Murmansk railroad.
+On the same day, a detachment from the 17th Division cut the Murmansk railroad.
 The Finns pressed on and captured the railroad bridge over the Svir at Svirstroy on September 13.
-By September 22 the Finnish VI Corps had already advanced south of the Svir capturing Podporozhye and taken defensive positions.
+By September 22, the Finnish VI Corps had already advanced south of the Svir capturing Podporozhye and taken defensive positions.
 The Finnish bridgehead was at this point approximately 40 km wide and 5–10 km deep.
 The Finnish 5th Division took positions on the northern shore of the Svir reaching to the mouth of the river while the Finnish 17th Division manned the bridgehead south of the Svir River.